mdopt.mps package#

 This module contains the CanonicalMPS class.
-Hereafter, saying the MPS is in a canonical form will mean one of the following.
+Hereafter, saying a MPS is in a canonical form will mean one of the following.

 1. Right-canonical: all tensors are right isometries, i.e.: